 - Test all integrations, both independently and with associated integrations.

-Test integrations for any optional Pega Care Management components and other applications that you plan to use.
+Test integrations for any optional Pega Warranty components and other applications that you plan to use.
 See the product documentation for the component or application to determine which product components to test.

 - Verify that the integrations point to the correct system of record, and not to the system of record for the Build environment.

 - Run a smoke test to compare the source and destination environments.
-Verify that all tests that pass in the build environment also pass in the test or production environment.
-If anything fails, compare the environments to determine whether it is a difference in environment that causes the test to fail.
-If the environment causes a failure, either fix the issue that causes the failure or adjust the test as appropriate for the new environment.
+Verify that all tests that pass in the Build environment also pass in the test or production environment.
+If anything fails, compare the environments to determine whether a difference in environment could cause the test to fail.
+If the environment caused the failure, either fix the issue that caused the failure or adjust the test as appropriate for the new environment.